Tanmayatwork/INtro/README.md

  like Python ,c,c++
- im want to be a Data scientist i also learning some visualising tools like power BI im always exited to work with new people
+ im want to be a Data scientist i also learning some visualising tools like power BI im always exited to work with group 13 people